FrankThonig/TestCase.Selenium.Grid/README.md

 		searchTerm)
 ```

-First the search field is cleared from any previous entries.
+First, the search field is cleared from any previous entries.
 Then the search term is entered.
 Finally the search button is pressed.
 The sequence of these steps is defined in the `SearchPage` class.

 ```
 public ResultsPage executeSearch(